 - In 2017, Nissan announced its new partnership with Japanese-automaker Mitsubishi and French-automaker Renault to build 12 new BEV models and invest $11.5 billion to develop new powertrains.

 - In 2017, General Motors also announced that it will be developing 20 all-new EVs by 2023.
 Be sure to look out for the new 2021 Chevrolet Bolt EV and Bolt EUV crossover this year.

 - In 2018, Ford announced that it would invest $11 billion in EV production and have 40 EVs in its lineup by 2022.
 Ford is committed to keeping that promise by recently unveiling their newest all-electric SUV: the Mustang Mach-E, which is in showrooms now.
 They are following up with the Ford F-150 Electric pickup truck later this year.

 And that’s only a handful of them!
-If you are interested in discovering which vehicle is right for you, check out our New Vehicle Catalog.
+If you are interested in discovering which vehicle is right for you, check out our Buyer's Guide.
 You can compare vehicles, review their total cost of ownership, and even find ways to save using our Personalized Incentives Tool.

 Are Electric Cars Better for the Environment?

 There are three aspects that need to be considered when evaluating the impact that electric cars have on the environment: tailpipe (direct) emissions, wheel-to-well emissions, and electricity sources.
 The impact on tailpipe emission reduction is simple: since electric cars lack an exhaust system, they produce zero tailpipe emissions.
 The other kinds of emissions are a little more complicated.